jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 Broker's routes must be used in the steps below

-> NOTE: You should take note about the route, and the topic name because you will use in [Lab04: Machine Learning/Artificial Inteligence workloads](https://github.com/jadebustos/ocp-science/blob/master/hands-on-lab-script/applications/ml.md).
+> NOTE: You should take note about the route, and the topic name because you will use them in [Lab04: Machine Learning/Artificial Inteligence workloads](https://github.com/jadebustos/ocp-science/blob/master/hands-on-lab-script/applications/ml.md).

 ## Send a picture to the previous topic